Question: "What did Jesus mean when He said, 'I am the Light of the World' (John 8:12)?"

 We take a candle into a room to dispel the darkness.
 Likewise, the Light of Jesus Christ has to be taken into the darkness of sin that engulfs the hearts and lives of those who are not following Him.
 That’s the condition behind having this Light—that we follow Him.
 If we do not follow Him, we will not have this light, this truth, this eternal life.

 Physical light is necessary for physical life.
-The Earth would certainly change very rapidly if there was no longer any sunlight.
+The earth would certainly change very rapidly if there were no longer any sunlight.
 A forest full of trees with very thick canopies of foliage high above has very little plant life on the ground except for moss or lichen, which needs little sunlight.
 Plants will never move away from the light—they are said to be positively phototropic, drawn to the light.
 In the same way, spiritual light is necessary for spiritual life, and this can be a good test of our standing in Christ.
-The believer will always tend towards spiritual things; he will always tend towards fellowship, prayer, the Word of God, and so on.
-The unbeliever always does the opposite (John 1:5, 3:19–20) because light exposes his evil and he hates the light.
-Indeed, no man can come into the true spiritual light of Jesus Christ, unless He is enabled (John 6:37).
+The believer will always tend toward spiritual things; he will always tend toward fellowship, prayer, the Word of God, and so on.
+The unbeliever always does the opposite (John 1:5; 3:19–20) because light exposes his evil, and he hates the light.
+Indeed, no man can come into the true spiritual light of Jesus Christ, unless he is enabled (John 6:37).